Recovery is just a phone call away. We’re here for you 24 hours a day, 7 days a week. Call (352) 771-2700

 Alcohol withdrawal seizures can occur within a few hours or up to 72 hours after stopping drinking.

 Alcohol withdrawal can trigger a seizure.
-In fact, people suffering from chronic alcohol abuse increase their risk of developing seizures when they suddenly stop drinking.
+In fact, people struggling with chronic alcohol abuse increase their risk of developing seizures when they suddenly stop drinking.
 A study by The Recovery Village found heavy drinkers were 45% more likely than light or moderate drinkers to experience seizures during withdrawal and 73% more likely to have had a seizure in general.

 Related Topic: How To Wean Off Alcohol